PhantomDevTeam/PDT-Enhanced-NVG/README.md

   The jist of it is do whatever you want

 ### CBA Settings
 CBA settings can be accessed through "Esc > Configure > Addon Option > Fawks' Enhanced NVGs".
 Note you have to be in-game or in the editor to change settings.
+If you change the NVG Effects while in using NVGs you will need to turn them off then backon again to upadate the effect.

 Setting                    | Value | Description
 ---------------------------| ------|------------